Documentation

 Templating

-LiteNode includes an integrated template engine called STE (Simple Template Engine) for rendering HTML files.
+LiteNode features an integrated, powerful AST-based template engine, called STE (Simple Template Engine), for rendering HTML files.

 This engine allows you to render .html